affinidi/eventi-workshop/docs/iota-framework-recommendation.md

 ### 4. Use useIotaQuery React Custom Hook

-Use React Custom Hook `useIotaQuery` to Request Event Ticket VC
+Use React Custom Hook `useIotaQuery` to Request Music Preferences

 Open the Landing Page component `src\components\LandingPage\index.tsx` which displays list of events, and add the below code snippet which uses react custom hook to initiate the Affinidi Iota Request.